jddecker/jddecker.github.io/content/blog/hello world/index.md

 * [Sakura](https://oxal.org/projects/sakura/)
 * [Simple.css](https://simplecss.org/)

-For this blog, I went with Pico.css.
+For this blog, I went with Pico CSS.
 I like its solid default styling, plus it's easy to tweak colors if needed.

 ## Hosting